7 MIN READ

 Not simply content with only disrupting traditional working practices, Lyndsey and the 55/Redefined team want to shake up the legal industry, too.
 She explains: “In corporate life, we have commercial lawyers who do everything for their clients from contract law to EIS schemes.
 Yet in our personal lives, we have different lawyers for wills, mortgages, divorces… you name it.
 You buy your service, say goodbye and never speak again.”

-Therefore, 55/Redefined is working with law firm Slater and Gordon to create a holistic, whole-of-life personal legal service to cover everything from estate planning to helping grandkids with school fees in the most tax-efficient way to divorce.
+Therefore, 55/Redefined is working with law firm Slater and Gordon to create a holistic, whole-of-life personal legal service to cover everything from estate planning to helping grandkids with school fees and the most tax-efficient way to divorce.
 Such a move, if marketed correctly, could send ripples of change through a staid legal industry.

 Over-55s are the highest spenders online, are cash and asset rich, and are healthier than ever.